Jasonlingg/International-Jokes/README.md

 6. Use the application:
    Now, you can open your web browser and go to `http://localhost:3000` to see the running React application.

-# International-Jokes
-approach and Challenges faced:
+# approach and Challenges faced: